Follow

 How is Sensate Focus Used in Sex Therapy?

-Before I discuss how Sensate Focus is used in sex therapy, I want to define what sex therapy is because there are many misconceptions about sex therapy in the general public and even with among psychotherapists who don't practice sex therapy.
+Before I discuss how Sensate Focus is used in sex therapy, I want to define what sex therapy is because there are many misconceptions about sex therapy in the general public and even among psychotherapists who don't practice sex therapy.

 What is Sex Therapy?